 Seeking Help for PDPA Infringements in Malaysia

-If you believe that your personal data rights have been infringed, there are several ways to address the situation;
+If you believe that your data rights have been infringed, there are several ways to address the situation;

 Department of Protection of Personal Data